1990s North Korean famine: Failure of the public distribution system

 North Korea's vulnerability to the floods and famine was exacerbated by the failure of the public distribution system.
 The regime refused to pursue policies that would have allowed food imports and distribution without discrimination to all regions of the country.
 During the famine, the urban working class of the cities and towns of the eastern provinces of the country was hit particularly hard.

 The distribution of food reflected basic principles of stratification of the communist system.

-Food was distributed to people according to their political standing and their degree of loyalty to the state.
+Foreign observers claimed food was distributed to people according to their political standing and their degree of loyalty to the state.

 The structure is as follows (the World Food Program considers 600 grams of cereal per day to be less than a "survival ration"):

 However, the extended period of food shortages put a strain on the system, and it spread the amount of available food allocations thinly across the groups, affecting 62% of the population who were entirely reliant on public distribution.
 The system was feeding only 6% of the population by 1997.